Synonyms: sodium oligomannate, sodium oligo-mannurarate

 This mixture of acidic linear oligosaccharides is derived from brown algae.
 The mechanism of action of the preparation remains unclear, although several different mechanisms have been proposed by the same research group between 2003 and 2013.
-Among those are a report that algae-derived acidic oligosaccharides de-aggregate Aβ (Hu et al,., 2004), one that they prevent astrocyte-mediated inflammatory responses to amyloid plaques (Wang et al., 2007), and one that they bind to many proteins inside neurons (Liu et al., 2009).
+Among those are a report that algae-derived acidic oligosaccharides de-aggregate Aβ (Hu et al,., 2004; Jiang et al., 2021), one that they prevent astrocyte-mediated inflammatory responses to amyloid plaques (Wang et al., 2007), and one that they bind to many proteins inside neurons (Liu et al., 2009).

 The most recent preclinical study concerns an effect via alteration of intestinal bacteria (Wang et al., 2019).
 In this study, the gut microflora in 5XFAD and APP/PS1 AD mice facilitated peripheral immune cell entry into the brain, microglia activation, and disease progression, and treatment with GV-971 was reported to restore the gut microbial profile to normal and to lessen brain immune cell infiltration and inflammation.
 GV-971 reportedly also reduced brain Aβ burden, tau hyperphosphorylation, and cognitive deficits in these mice.

 This paper was subsequently challenged as a matter arising in the same journal (Rao, 2020) and on the online journal club website PubPeer.
 According to news sources, a scientific integrity board in China investigated five papers on GV-971.
 In 2020, the panel issued a formal criticism of the lead scientist, Geng Meiyu, for misuse of graphics, but charged no fraud (news story, Feb 2021 Science news).